southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find South Carolina Traffic Court Records?

-Traffic court records can be found on the court website where the case was heard and on the official judicial website of the South Carolina government.
+Traffic court records can be found on the court website where the case was heard and on the official judicial webpage of the South Carolina government.
 Otherwise, you can visit the court clerk's office in person and make your request.
 There may be applicable court charges if you need copies of the record.
 The party requesting the documents will be subject to identity verification.

 Additionally, publicly available records may be accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may be required to provide:

-• The name of someone involved, providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile

 • The assumed location of the record in question, such as a city, county, or state name